x676f64/secureum-mind_map/Ethereum101/Infrastructure.md

 # 3 - [Infrastructure](Infrastructure.md)

 Ethereum is an open source, globally decentralized computing infrastructure that executes programs called smart contracts.
-It uses a blockchain to synchronize and store the system’s state changes, along with a cryptocurrency called ether to meter and constrain execution resource costs.
+It uses a blockchain to synchronize and store the system’s state changes, along with a [Byzantine Threat Model](Byzantine%20Threat%20Model.md)cryptocurrency called ether to meter and constrain execution resource costs.
 It is often described as "the world computer.”

 ___
 ## Slide Screenshot